Journals (album)

-Despite promotion of the album making Bieber reach number one on the Billboard Social 50 popularity chart in the United States and plans for the release to capitalize on the sales rush before Christmas, the album was not submitted for sales tracking to Nielsen SoundScan, thus it did not rank on the US Billboard 200 due to its first-week sales going unreported.
-It has been certified gold by the RIAA.
+Despite Bieber reaching number one on the Billboard Social 50 popularity chart in the United States during the album's promotion, it did not chart on the US Billboard 200.
+It has been certified platinum by the RIAA.
 It reached the top-forty in some countries and debuted in the top 10 only in Denmark and Norway.
+It was initially only released digitally, but was eventually released on LP in 2016.

-The compilation was meant to be released physically, but due to Bieber's record label not fully agreeing with him venturing into R&B for the project, they did not support the album project.
-It was, however, eventually released on LP in 2016.
 The album was met with lukewarm reviews from music critics.
 Although some praised its mature direction and labeled it his best material, others dismissed its similar themes and "unfinished" production.
 The album has since come to be regarded as a cult favorite among Bieber's fans.